Beachwood office

 What Is a Lip Flip Procedure?

-What To Expect When Getting a Lip Flip
+What to Expect After a Lip Flip

 While your lip will not appear fuller right after Botox™ is injected, you can see the results in a few days or so after the lip flip treatment is administered.
 This is because it takes time for the orbicularis oris muscle (the target muscle in the upper lip border) to relax.